There is a third gift: Bewilderment

 Somewhere among the fossils of the Bronze Age, in the ashen and ghastly figures of Pompeii, in the ruins of the Roman Civilization, in the collapse of the old Oyo Empire, is hope.
 Cold, dead alien hope.
 Unchanging and glistening.
 Cauterized in the fires of its endless worship.

 Hope will often stand in the way of transformation.
 Justice will often be embodied by the very structures we seek escape from.
 What do we do when hope incarcerates us?
 Abandon it?
 Not quite.
 We reintroduce it to its estranged kin: hopelessness.
 We retreat into the dark and learn the luminosity of descent.
 Somewhere in the studious embrace of our demise, of our littleness, of our insignificance, we call upon the manifold others whose names our lips dare not utter.
-It is the others that teach us to purge our eyes, to count other matters, to sense other colours, to taste other notions, to come alive to the exquisite promiscuity of the many life-death ecologies we are entangled with. to be cast beside oneself so ecstatically that one loses shape.
+It is the others that teach us to purge our eyes, to count other matters, to sense other colours, to taste other notions, to come alive to the exquisite promiscuity of the many life-death ecologies we are entangled with, and to be cast beside oneself so ecstatically that one loses shape.

 In these times of unsettling impasses, I refuse the binary options.
 Our ‘choice’ is not between survival and damnation.
 There is a third gift: bewilderment.
 The madness of compost and the promise of monsters.